longjj/Hard-Aware-Deeply-Cascaded-Embedding_Only_Cars196/README.md

 ## Prerequisites
-1. caffe (python interface)
-2. matplotlib,cPickle,numpy,lmdb
+1. matplotlib,cPickle,numpy,lmdb
-3. We assumed that you are using Windows (you can rewrite the *.bat to *.sh if you choose Linux or MacOs)
+2. We assumed that you are using Windows (you can rewrite the *.bat to *.sh if you choose Linux or MacOs)

 ## Datasets & Models
 1. Download pretrained GoogLeNet model from [here](https://github.com/BVLC/caffe/tree/master/models/bvlc_googlenet)